kostr2010/riscv-emulator/README.md

 # CONTRIBUTION

 Almost all work was done via VSCode's Live Share extension, so commits aren't actually representing the authorship of any changes.
-All work was split +- evenly and averyone's contribution was vital to the project
+All work was split +- evenly and everyone's contribution was vital to the project